aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/common/infrastructure-elements.md

 # Infrastructure Elements Port Connectivity

 - The infrastructure elements port connectivity variables, define infrastructure elements that connect to the fabric on leaf interface(s).
-- The infrastructure elements is leverage to define any device that connect to a leaf switch ports, i.e.: servers, firewalls, routers, load balancers and storage arrays.
+- The infrastructure elements are leveraged to define any device that connects to a leaf switch ports, i.e.: servers, firewalls, routers, load balancers, and storage arrays.
-- Infrastructure elements key/pair value are design to be extend for your onw needs, and leveraged to configure the infrastructure element itself.
+- Infrastructure elements key/pair value are designed to be extended for your own needs and leveraged to configure the infrastructure element itself.

 ## Variables and Options: